-A specialized course designed to integrate selected physical facts, principles, and concepts as an essential part of the working knowledge of health care personnel.
-In addition, the specific relationship of physics to contemporary patient care equipment will be defined.
+Designed for respiratory therapy majors, this course is a specialized course designed to integrate selected physical principles and concepts as an essential part of the working knowledge of health care personnel.
 Throughout the course, emphasis will be placed on the utilization of the scientific method in health care situations.
+Major topics covered include motion, force, pressure, heat, light and sound.